Former Senior Fellows

 Mara A. Yerkes

-Her research centers on comparative social policy and social inequalities, with a focus on policies developed by welfare states, industrial relations actors, and local government and the inequalities these policies intend to address, particularly around work, care, communities and families.
-Yerkes researches these topics from an intersectional gender perspective using a mix of quantitative and qualitative methods.
+Her research centers on comparative social policy and social inequalities, with a focus on policies developed by welfare states, industrial relations actors, and local government and the inequalities these policies intend to address.